francescobusolin/faiss_pEE/EARLYEXIT.md

 ```
 (and add it to .bashrc)

-Finally, you can go ahead and build our experiment.cpp file inside the execs folder using:
+Finally, you can go ahead and build our experiment.cpp file inside the early_exit folder using:
 ```
 g++ experiment.cpp -I<PATH_TO_FAISS>/ -I<PATH_TO_LIGHTGBM>/LightGBM/include  -L<PATH_TO_FAISS>/build/faiss -L<PATH_TO_LIGHTGBM>/LightGBM -lfaiss -lgfortran -g -l_lightgbm -fopenmp -o faiss_paknn
 ```